MEDICAL CARE COMMUNITY

 An interdisciplinary approach combining medical care, education, hygiene and sanitation behaviour is essential to successfully fight schistosomiasis.
 Therefore, a pilot study initiated by MI, DAHW and CUHAS/BMC was performed.
 In this multimodal approach including health education, repeated treatment cycles and improvement of infrastructure, we could demonstrate that elimination of the disease is achievable.
 Bases on this pilot project, the Else Kröner Center integrates an expanded program to improve population health.

-A particular focus will be put on the communities of Ukerewe island, who almost entirely live on fishing activities and are as such largely dependent on the lake.
+A particular focus is put on the communities of Ukerewe island, who almost entirely live on fishing activities and are as such largely dependent on the lake.
 This in turn renders them highly vulnerable for contracting schistosomiasis.
-To achieve a sustainable impact on schistosomiasis control, the Else Kröner Center will add important components to the current MDA strategy: We aim to build capacity by training community health care workers, lab technical assistants and community drug distributors.
-The training courses will be held by experienced staff from CUHAS/BMC aided by partners from the Tanzanian Institute for Medical Research and Würzburg.
-The courses will be offered in Ukerewe health centers and cover clinical presentation, diagnosis, treatment, prevention of schistosomiasis, and standard tools for laboratory diagnosis.
-Through these measures, the Else Kröner Center will enable communities to effectively provide access to MDA for all vulnerable at-risk-groups.
-To create additional ownership and self-responsibility among the targeted population, we will organize community-based campaigns that create awareness and sensitize about the disease, its causes (e.g. hygiene behaviour) and its consequences.
+To achieve a sustainable impact on schistosomiasis control, the Else Kröner Center adds important components to the current MDA strategy: We aim to build capacity by training community health care workers, lab technical assistants and community drug distributors.
+The training courses are held by experienced staff from CUHAS/BMC aided by partners from the Tanzanian Institute for Medical Research and Würzburg.
+The courses are offered in Ukerewe health centers and cover clinical presentation, diagnosis, treatment, prevention of schistosomiasis, and standard tools for laboratory diagnosis.
+Through these measures, the Else Kröner Center enables communities to effectively provide access to MDA for all vulnerable at-risk-groups.
+To create additional ownership and self-responsibility among the targeted population, we also organize community-based campaigns that create awareness and sensitize about the disease, its causes (e.g. hygiene behaviour) and its consequences.